-Happily Ever After—Pg 2
+Happily Ever After, pg2

-I feel Colt’s eyes fixed on me as mine are fixed on the world beyond the glass.
-“He’s here,” I think to myself.
-“It’s like we haven’t missed a beat.”
-The sound of the door opening at the end of the hall interrupts my thoughts, and I hear him ask, “Will you join me?”
+I feel Colt’s eyes fixed on me as mine are on the world beyond the glass.
+“He’s here.
+It’s like we haven’t missed a beat.
+After all these years.”
+The sound of a door opening interrupts my thoughts.
+I hear Colt ask, “Will you join me?”

 “To old friends.”